ers6/pure_qabo_job_analyzer/READ_ME.md

 ###  Using the Pure API

 If you don't have access to the reporting module you should be able to pull metadata from the API.
-I haven't done this personally in a while.
+You'll want to pull the same information outlined above from every research output in your instance.
+You can save these to individual CSV files as detailed above.
+For example, send a get call to the API asking it to return every RO with its pure ID and doi, and save the results to a csv file.

 ## 2. Generate post QABO data for comparison